fieldtrip/website/workshop/oslo2019/timefrequency.md

 ## Background

 Oscillatory components contained in the ongoing EEG or MEG signal often show power changes relative to experimental events.
-These signals are not necessarily phase-locked to the event and will not be represented in event related fields and potentials ((Tallon-Baudry and Bertrand (1999) Oscillatory gamma activity in humans and its role in object representation.
-Trends Cogn Sci.
-3(4):151-162)).
+These signals are not necessarily phase-locked to the event and will not be represented in event related fields and potentials ([Tallon-Baudry & Bertrand, 1999](https://doi.org/10.1016/S1364-6613(99)01299-1)).
 The goal of this tutorial is to compute and visualize event-related changes by calculating time-frequency representations (TFRs) of power.
 This will be done using analyses based on Fourier analysis and wavelets.

 Calculating time-frequency representations of power using Fourier analysis is done using a sliding time window.
 This time window can either have a fixed length independent of frequency, or the time window decreases in length with increased frequency.
 For each time window the power is calculated.
 Prior to calculating the power, a taper is multiplied with the data.
 The aim of the tapers is to reduce spectral leakage and control the frequency smoothing.